Bounds on non-linear errors for variance computation with stochastic rounding

 We first introduce some floating point background and the stochastic rounding mode SR-nearness in Section 2, and recall its main properties that we will use throughout the rest of the paper.

 We analyze the error of pairwise summation under SR-nearness in Section 3, using two methods, AH, and BC.
+We provide probabilistic bounds for the pairwise summation forward error under SR using two methods, the BC and AH methods.
+Our AH pairwise bound is simpler and at least as tight as the probabilistic bound proposed in~\cite{hallman2022precision}.

 We then move to the analysis of variance computations, which, unlike summations, present non-linear errors.
 This, in particular, materializes in the existence of a bias, which we study in Section 4.
-We prove that both textbook and two-pass algorithms are biased, and that their bias are equal at order 1, but of opposite signs.
+We prove that both textbook and two-pass algorithms are biased and that their biases are equal at order 1 but of opposite signs.

 In Section 5, we show that the deterministic bounds of Chan, Golub and LeVeque [2] extend to SR computations by replacing the $n$ in the bounds by $\sqrt{n}$, and introducing a parameter $\lambda$ representing the probability that the bound does not hold.
 We do it with both BC and AH methods, leading to bounds behaving better when $n\rightarrow \infty$ or $\lambda\rightarrow0$ respectively, and propose an extension DM of the AH method based on a Doob-Meyer decomposition, which allows to better account for the bias and provides a new tool for SR analysis of non-linear errors.